Table of Contents

 10) The information in paragraph D, sections 8 and 9 above must be posted on all event-related communications, including but not limited to websites, flyers and advertisements.

 11) No cash disbursements shall be removed or disbursed out of Gate Monies for any reason.

-12) Event staff handling monies for admission to the event are deputies of the Chancellor of the Exchequer and must be members in good standing of the Society over the age of 18.
+12) Event staff handling monies for admission to the event are deputies of the Chancellor of the Exchequer and must be members in good standing of the Society and 18 years or older.
 The Gate Coordinator must be approved by the Chancellor of the Exchequer and the Event Steward.
 It is the responsibility of the Event Steward to verify membership of individuals handling monies.

 13) Event related receipts are due to the Chancellor of the Exchequer no more than 30 days after the event.
 Exceptions are at the discretion of the Chancellor of the Exchequer only.

 14) The reigning Northshield Crown and heirs will be granted admission to events and feasts held by the Barony at no cost to Them.
 Visiting royals from other kingdoms and principalities may be granted the same privilege, subject to Curia approval.
 Event stewards may elect to waive site fees for designated chamberlains, subject to Curia approval.
 All other requirements for admission will be observed.

 15) In recognition for Their past service to the Barony, previous bearers of the Baronial Coronet will be granted admission to the Baronial Boar's Head event at no cost to Them. all other requirements for admission will be observed.

 16) Members of the non-SCA media attending events held by the Barony for the purpose of reporting on the Society will be granted admission at no cost to them.
 All other requirements for admission will be observed.

 1) This policy covers any check that is left outstanding for more than 180 days unless otherwise specified.
 Special circumstances would include such items as site deposits.